Home

 popular

-"They try to convince ordinary viewers that they must be credible experts," noted one commentator.
+"They try to convince ordinary viewers that they must be credible experts," remarked an observer.

-• โ–ณ Iranian state media mischaracterizes individuals to boost credibility.
+• โ–ณ Iranian media misrepresents figures to enhance their credibility.

 • โ€ป "Blind and oblivious streamers chasing attention can easily become tools of authoritarian propaganda."